Nosa Rex

 Nosa Rex Okunzuwa, known by his stage name Nosa Rex and also as Baba Rex, is a Nigerian film and TV actor and film producer.

 Early life and education

 Nosa Rex Okunzuwa was born in Benin City, Edo State, and earned a bachelor's degree in Mechanical Engineering from the Ambrose Alli University in Ekpoma in 2009.

 Film career

 He started working as an actor in 2010 after completing his national service.
 His first movie appearance was in Gazza Treasure by Derek Osonwa.
 In addition to film work, he played Terwase in the TV series Jenifa's Diary created by Funke Akindele.

 Production

 He is CEO of the film production house Big Things Development.

 Other work

-Okunzuwa also has a clothing line and is an automobile dealer; he assists his wife with her food business.
+Okunzuwa also has a clothing line and is an automobile dealer.
+He also assists his wife with her food business.
 In 2020 he became a brand ambassador for the aphrodisiac Mydsiac.

 Personal life

-Okunzuwa was married to Deborah Raphael Nwokocha on 22 August 2015; they have a daughter and a son.
+Okunzuwa married Deborah Raphael Nwokocha on 22 August 2015 and they have a daughter and a son.